Separation Agreement for a De facto couple

 The parties may elect to enter into a property settlement agreement (more accurately known as a Financial Agreement) in preference to Consent Orders where they require certainty of outcome, rather than having the court impose its view of how assets are to be divided.

-A financial separation agreement made under section 90UD allows the partners to decide for themselves how to manage these obligations without the need for entering court proceedings, reducing stress and the risk of extended litigation.
+A financial separation agreement for Defacto couples made under section 90UD allows the partners to decide for themselves how to manage these obligations without the need for entering court proceedings, reducing stress and the risk of extended litigation.

 "Thank you for your help.
 Your process was very good and easy to follow.
 My allocated lawyer acted promptly and was very helpful in explaining everything to me.
 Well done."
 Helen B.